-When the record went nowhere, the Victorials decided to call it a day, breaking up after about a year in existence.
+When their record went nowhere, the Victorials decided to call it a day, breaking up after about a year in existence.

 Meanwhile, back at the Emeralds.
 Luther Bond and John McGue had recruited Willie King (tenor), Johnny Johnson (baritone), and Robert Trice (bass).
 On July 31, 1956, around the same time that the Victorials' record was being released, the new Emeralds recorded four sides for Cincinnati's own Federal label: "Old Mother Nature," "I Love You Baby," "I Cry," and "Six Foot Hole" (which was originally entitled "Dig Me, Dig Me Baby").

-"I Cry"/"I Love You Baby" were released in September 1956 and reviewed the week of September 29, along with: Big Maybelle's "Mean To Me," the Cadets' "Dancin' Dan," the Heartbeats' "A Thousand Miles Away," the Turks' "This Heart Of Mine," the Calvaes' "Mambo Fiesta," the Marigolds' "It's You, Darling, It's You," and the Teentones' "Love Is A Vow."
+"I Cry"/"I Love You Baby" were released in September 1956 and reviewed in Billboard the week of September 29, along with: Big Maybelle's "Mean To Me," the Cadets' "Dancin' Dan," the Heartbeats' "A Thousand Miles Away," the Turks' "This Heart Of Mine," the Calvaes' "Mambo Fiesta," the Marigolds' "It's You, Darling, It's You," and the Teentones' "Love Is A Vow."
 The week of November 19 found "I Cry" a tip in Cincinnati.
+Here are the reviews from the October 6 Cash Box:

 After that, the Emeralds were dormant for a couple of years.
 They re-formed around the spring of 1959, when Charles Godfrey rejoined Luther Bond, John McGue, Robert Trice and Willie King.
 The new member was tenor Jerry Rembert.
 (By this time, Charles says, they were good enough singers to let the songs dictate the parts each one sang.
 Therefore all except Trice were tenors, switching down to baritones as needed.)

-They then hooked up with Ray Scrivener's Showboat label, based in Nashville, Tennessee (a subsidiary of Apollo Records).
+They then hooked up with Ray Scrivener's Showboat label, based in Nashville, Tennessee (a joint venture with Apollo Records).
 In their first Showboat session, held in Nashville in mid-1959, they recorded "Gold Will Never Do" and "Jitterbug Jamboree."
 These sides were issued in August.

-"Gold Will Never Do" was reviewed the week of September 29, 1959, along with Dinah Washington's "Unforgettable," Jimmy Jones' "Handy Man," the Dells' "Dry Your Eyes," and Roy Brown's "School Bell Rock."
+"Gold Will Never Do" was reviewed in Billboard the week of September 21, 1959, along with Dinah Washington's "Unforgettable," Jimmy Jones' "Handy Man," the Dells' "Dry Your Eyes," and Roy Brown's "School Bell Rock."
+These are the reviews from the September 26 Cash Box: